jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.**, D. Li, S. Johnson, D. Rogers, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Asymmetrical pegs in square holes?
 Functional and phylogenetic determinants of plant community assembly in temperate forests. *In preparation.*
 * **Beck, J.**, A. Salvi, R. Henderson, and D. Waller.
 Coexistence revisited: Can we integrate demographic, physiological, and distributional data to understand patterns of co-occurrence among close relatives? *In preparation.*
 * A. Paulson, **J. Beck**, J. Richards, R. Toczydlowski, D. Li, S. Johnson, D. Rogers, G. Sonnier, K. Cameron, K. Sytsma, T. Givnish, and D. Waller.
 Dimensions of biodiversity change in temperate forests. *In preparation.*
 * **Beck, J.**.
-Plant community assembly across spatial scales: Insights from temperate forest herbs. *In preparation.*
+Towards a synthetic understanding of plant community assembly across spatial scales: Insights from temperate forest herbs. *In preparation.*
 * **Beck, J.** and J. Richards.
 Environmental determinants of plant distributions and diversity in a quartzite glade. *In preparation.*